tytydraco/yessleep/out/How_to_check_if_The_Weeping_Man_is_hiding_under_your_bed.md

 Am I just an instigator, or am I onto something hidden under the thin veneer of adult logic and modern skepticism?

-Follow these steps, if you dare\*\*.\*\* Take a look under your bed when every sane cell in your brain screams not to.
+Follow these steps, if you dare.
+Take a look under your bed when every sane cell in your brain screams not to.
 See for yourself whether the Weeping Man is just a figment of our collective nightmares or a very real presence we’ve forgotten how to fear.

 If you do decide to try, I urge you to be careful.
 But I’m also inviting you—urging you, really—to report back in the comments.
 Tell me what you saw, or what you think you saw, and add your voice to this strange chorus.
 Because that’s what science demands, after all: evidence and testimony.
 The line between fact and imagination is razor-thin here, and I’m asking you to walk it.